 As an economic powerhouse, China’s financial influence and prowess must not be overlooked and underestimated.
 China is the world’s top exporter, far leading second-placed US by nearly 50%.
-That said, it should then come as no surprise that the seven largest ports in the world are located in China.
+That said, it should then come as no surprise that seven of the top 10 largest ports in the world are located in China.

 Coupled with the fact that shipping is responsible for 90% of world trade, it’s safe to say that China is a major influencer of the world’s commercial trade ocean freight movements.
 If you’re looking to do business with China, besides knowing how to negotiate with them, it’s probably also advisable to read up on the entry and exit points for goods and merchandise.